 Players can switch back and forth between the standard and Omega version of a stage from the stage select menu.

 As in previous games in the Super Smash Bros. series, the player can unlock and collect a variety of trophies that represent characters, items, and locations taken from throughout Nintendo's deep library of video games.
-The trophy libraries for each version of the game are larger than the count in Super Smash Bros.
-Brawl.
+The Wii U version has a total of 714 trophies (730 including DLC) and the 3DS version has 685 trophies (707 incuding DLC).
+This is much higher than Super Smash Bros.
+Brawl's 544 trophy count.
 It is also possible to purchase trophies from a shop using Play Coins in the 3DS version.

-The Wii U version of Super Smash Bros. will be one of the first Nintendo titles to support Amiibo; a line of NFC figurines that can send and receive data to and from the game through a chip in the Wii U GamePad.
-In the case of this game, the player can store custom data for a particular character in the respective figurine and then later apply the figurine during the character selection process to use that character with the stored parameters.
+The Wii U version of Super Smash Bros. was one of the first Nintendo titles to support Amiibo; a line of NFC figurines that can send and receive data to and from the game through a chip in the Wii U GamePad.
+In the case of this game, the player can store custom data for a particular character in the respective figurine and then later spawn CPU controlled characters to fight either alongside a player-controlled character, or against other CPU, player-controlled, or Amiibo-generated characters.
+Players can also train their Amiibo through continued use of the character to level up their Amiibo to unlock new abilities and increase its stats.

 The Nintendo 3DS version will also support Amiibo figurines in 2015 when the New Nintendo 3DS launches in the west and an NFC adapter is released for the original Nintendo 3DS and 2DS models.